Dropbox vs. Google Drive vs. OneDrive - Which Is the Best?

 Dropbox: The file types that Dropbox supports include Microsoft Office, Apple iWork, audio, video and image files.

 OneDrive: OneDrive is mainly used to backup and share Microsoft Office file types.
-But except that, you can also save pictures, videos and audios in it.
+But except that, you can also save pictures, videos, and audio in it.

 So when you move the files to these servers, you'd better make sure if they are supported by the application.